ZawadAhmed/BrighterLife/README.md

 <h4> Zawad Wasik Ahmed (1912485) </h4>

-1. Pages (HTML/CSS) : Homepage, Login/Signup, Anxiety, Stress, Depression
+- Pages (HTML/CSS) : Homepage, Login/Signup, Anxiety, Stress, Depression
-2. Overall sitemap for the project.
+- Overall sitemap for the project.
-3. Added Pictures on the Homepage, Stress, Anxiety and Depression.
+- Added Pictures on the Homepage, Stress, Anxiety and Depression.
-4. JavaScript query selector on form for Login/Signup
+- JavaScript query selector on form for Login/Signup

 <h4> Nurhidayu binti Ishak (1912604) </h4>

-1. Pages (HTML/CSS) : Contact and Article
+- Pages (HTML/CSS) : Contact and Article
-2. Web elements: Draggable message box
+- Web elements: Draggable message box
-3. Added 5 articles using button as a link in Article page with appropriate styling
+- Added 5 articles using button as a link in Article page with appropriate styling
-4. JavaScript popup box which is alert box for form in Contact page
+- JavaScript popup box which is alert box for form in Contact page
-5. Added all the images on Contact and Article page
+- Added all the images on Contact and Article page

 <h4> Nur Ameliene Lee (1912216) </h4>

-1.
-2.
-3.
-4.
+- Pages: About and Appointment
+- Web element: Logo
+- Javascript alert box message in appointment page for confirmation form.
+- Creator of the color palette

 <h4> Turjoy Sadiul Haque (1910563) </h4>
+ - Page: Payment